sukanta022/test/README.md

 <br><br>

 <b>5) How is event handling done in React?</b><br>
-Ans: Event handling is done in React using the event attribute <code>onClick</code>.
-Instead of calling it, we pass the function as an event handler.
-For example:<br>
+Ans:  Event handling done in React using the event attribute onclick .
+Instead of calling it we pass the function as event handler.
+For example,<br>
 <br>

 <code>